ycao15/MRI-Supervised-Learning/README.md

 - Nearest Centroid
 - Multi-layer Perceptron (MLP) Classifier [neural network]

----
 ## Methods

-Scikit-learn was used to implement all of the classifiers above except Logistic Regression using the built-in models.
-Keras was used to create a second custom neural network for evaluation.
+Scikit-learn was used to implement all of the classifiers above using the built-in models.
+Keras was used to create a second custom neural network for evaluation as well as a Logistic Regression classifier.

 To implement each classifier, the input data was first loaded into a Jupyter notebook and split up 70%/30% for the training/testing sets.
 To improve the performance of the classifiers, the data was then feature-scaled using Scikit-learn's StandardScaler.
 Afterward, the dimensionality of the data was reduced using a Truncated SVD algorithm to reduce the amount of data fed into each classifier and improve performance.